netlore/OpenAKC/PLANNING.md

 * Post 1.0 code review/refactor of client code.

-* IN PROGRESS - Migrate functions (including data) into a libexec folder (eventually facilitate alternate data stores).
+* STARTED - Migrate functions (including data) into a libexec folder (eventually facilitate alternate data stores).

 * Refactor code to match coding standards as they are defined